Setup

 VPS recreation

-5. If the API later moves into Docker on the same compose network, remove the published port and connect to the postgres service name instead.
+The database rule is fixed for the current scaffold: keep Postgres bound to 127.0.0.1 and keep DATABASE_URL pointed at localhost when the API runs on the VPS host.
+If the API later moves into Docker on the same compose network, remove the published Postgres port and connect to the postgres service name instead.

 GitHub Pages setup